Anthony Ainley: Death

-Ainley died in Northwick Park Hospital, Harrow, London, on 3 May 2004, at the age of 71.
+Ainley died at Northwick Park Hospital in Harrow, London, on 3 May 2004.
 The Times obituary for him listed the cause of death as cancer.
 He was known to be reclusive, remaining out of the public eye for most of his life after Doctor Who was put on hiatus in 1989.

 Biography

-In 2015, Fantom Publishing published the biography of Anthony Ainley—The Man Behind the Master by Karen Louise Hollis.
-This came out in hardback, followed by paperback and audiobook.
+In 2015, Fantom Publishing published Karen Louise Hollis's biography of Ainley, titled The Man Behind the Master.